Teradata moved towards the cloud to avoid losing the connection to modern cloud databases.

 The data on an EBS is also stored encrypted.

 How can a Teradata system be expanded in the cloud?

 Compute nodes (EC2 instances) can be exchanged (upscaling), or Instances can be added (out scaling).

 Adding storage space is associated with the usual problems of a shared noting system.
 This is one of the reasons why Teradata has introduced the MAPS architecture.

-Nevertheless, Teradata can by no means keep up with the elasticity of modern cloud data banks like Snowflake which scales immediately.
+Nevertheless, Teradata can keep up with the elasticity of modern cloud databases like Snowflake, which scales immediately.

-These are available, but no longer absolutely necessary in AWS.
+These are available but no longer necessary in AWS.

-Since instances can be booted at any time, there is the so-called Node Failure Recovery Feature.
-A computing instance is started as soon as a node crashes and the Elastic Block storage from the failed node is coupled to the new node.
+Since instances can be booted, there is the so-called Node Failure Recovery Feature.
+A computing instance is started as soon as a node crashes, and the Elastic Block storage from the failed node is coupled to the new node.

 Does Teradata have the same workload management in the AWS cloud as on the on-premise systems?